-1.6.
-Other cDV Applications.
-Our results also have applications to 3-fold divisorial contractions to a curve.
-Whilst there is an extensive literature [T2, T3, Du] on extremal (K-negative) divisorial contractions in the presence of terminal singularities, the K-trivial case considered here is much less studied, aside from the notable [W].
+Our results also have application to divisorial contractions to a curve.
+There is an extensive literature [T2, T3, Du] on extremal (K-negative) divisorial contractions in the presence of terminal singularities, but the K-trivial divisorial contractions from smooth varieties considered here are much less studied (see [W] in the Calabi-Yau context).